Sunday, August 28, 2011

 Maksutov Cassegrain Telescopes (MCTs)

 Why is the MCT better?
-Without sounding like a dadgum optical textbook (which Unk couldn’t, anyway), the combination of an easier to make corrector plate and a slightly higher native focal ratio primary (as in the SCT, in the MCT a low focal ratio primary is “magnified” into a higher focal ratio by the secondary) combine to offer what some folks, including yours truly, believe to be somewhat better images.
-I know my Mak, Charity Hope Valentine, an ETX-125, offers images that are very sharp and contrasty and visibly superior to those of a Celestron C5 SCT despite Charity’s somewhat sizeable central obstruction (do not tell her I mentioned that).
+Without sounding like a dadgum optical textbook (which Unk couldn’t, anyway), the combination of an easier to make corrector plate and a slightly higher native focal ratio primary (as in the SCT, in the MCT a low focal ratio primary is “magnified” into a higher focal ratio by the secondary) combine to offer what some, including yours truly, believe to be somewhat better images.
+I know my Mak, Charity Hope Valentine, an ETX-125, offers images that are very sharp and contrasty and visibly superior to those of a Celestron C5 SCT despite Charity’s somewhat large central obstruction (do not tell her I mentioned that).

 “OK, what’s the catch, Unk?”
-You are right: TANSTAAFL, “there ain’t no such thing as a free lunch.”
+You are right: TANSTAAFL, “There ain’t no such thing as a free lunch.”
 Firstly, the MCT is usually a higher focal ratio instrument.
 While we’ve seen some faster ones over the last decade, the de rigueur focal ratio is usually around f/15.
 Is that bad?
 It’s bad if you fancy getting the entire Pleiades or some other big object corralled in the field.
 Truthfully, though, most of the deep sky objects we look at are not large, and, because of its superior contrast, an MCT can be a superb deep sky scope.
 When somebody says MCTs are only good for the planets, look ‘em straight in the eye and intone, “NO SIR, BUDDY!”
 Just don’t go looking for the Cat’s Paw Nebula with one.

 Then there is the aperture problem, which is more serious.
 Oh, you can buy MCTs in large apertures, as big as 16-inches or even larger.
 But you would probably not be able to afford one.
 When you pass 6 – 7-inches, the price of an MCT takes off like a skyrocket.
 Why?
 Part of it is the deep dish corrector.
 Finding a good, big blank in the thickness required is an expensive proposition.
 7-inches is the limit for most of us.
 Which can be just fine.
 Depends on you.